wp-plugins/customize-admin/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.6

-With this plugin you can use your own logo on the WordPress login page.
+With this plugin you can use customize the appearance of the WordPress login page and dashboard.

 == Description ==

-With this plugin you can display your own logo on the WordPress login page.
-You can also specify the link attached to the logo.
+With this plugin you can use customize the appearance of the WordPress login page and dashboard.
+You can upload a custom image for the login screen and specify the link attached to the logo.
 By default you are redirected to the homepage of your site.

 You can find more information about this plugin and a screencast video which shows the plugin in action on the [plugin homepage](http://www.vanderwijk.com/wordpress/wordpress-customize-admin-plugin/).